serkannpolatt/REAL-LIFE-AI-PROJECTS/AutoGen Financial AI Agents/README.md

 """
 1- Propose a Python code implementation of a momentum trading strategy.
-2- Save the code in 'https://lnkd.in/eqfvDHVP'.
-3- Apply the strategy to NVIDIA's historical prices.
+2- Apply the strategy to NVIDIA's historical prices.
-4- Save the results as 'nvidia_trading_strategy.csv'.
+3- Save the results as 'nvidia_trading_strategy.csv'.
-5- Plot and save the strategy in 'nvidia_trading_strategy.png'.
+4- Plot and save the strategy in 'nvidia_trading_strategy.png'.
 """

 #### 👉 Meet the Agents: